-The School of Land Use and Environmental Change at UFV is the home of a luminescence dating laboratory, currently the only one of its kind in Western Canada.
+The Geoscience department at UFV is the home of a luminescence dating laboratory, currently the only one of its kind in Western Canada.

-Under the leadership of its director, Dr. Olav Lian, this research involves the collection of sediment samples in locations as diverse as Arctic Canada, BC's central coast, Australia, and Patagonia.
-These samples are then dated, and the age information is used to help understand the nature of long term environmental change.
+Under the leadership of its director, this research involves the collection of sediment samples in locations as diverse as Arctic Canada, BC's central coast, Australia, and Patagonia.
+These samples are then dated, and the age information is used to help understand the nature of long-term environmental change.

 The laboratory welcomes visiting colleagues from other universities, and, from time to time, undertakes limited contract work.

-After much delay, construction of the UFV laboratory was completed in the spring of 2007, and a new Risø TL/OSL-DA-20 dating system and other equipment was installed in November of that year.
+After much delay, construction of the UFV laboratory was completed in the spring of 2007, and a new Risø TL/OSL-DA-20 dating system and other equipment were installed in November of that year.